M. N. Miller’s 2019 Year In Film

 So poorly written, it might have the worst dialogue of any feature film in a decade.
-An immediate shoo-in for a host of Razzie awards and there is a little over 350 days left.
-This isn’t so bad it’s good comfort food.
-Replicas is taxing, frustrating, and tediously boring.
+There is an immediate shoo-in for a host of Razzie awards, and there are a little over 350 days left.
+This isn’t so bad, it’s good comfort food.
+Replicas are taxing, frustrating, and tediously boring.

 217. Drunk Parents

-Vin Scully wasn’t talking about Kirk Gibson’s home run during the 1988 World Series, I’m certain he jumped in a time machine and just saw the musical Cats.
-There is no rhyme or reason for anything that goes on in this overblown production and is equivalent to the worst kind of self-indulgent street art.
+Vin Scully wasn’t talking about Kirk Gibson’s home run during the 1988 World Series, and I’m certain he jumped in a time machine and just saw the musical Cats.
+There is no rhyme or reason for anything in this overblown production and is equivalent to the worst kind of self-indulgent street art.
 Tom Hooper’s film is practically incoherent in almost every single way.